 - 1. The person receiving the phone call will immediately notify the on-duty supervisor or designee, who shall assume duties as the Incident Commander (IC), 221 DHS Bomb Threat Telephone Checklist will be initiated. - 2.
 The IC will place the facility in a state of non-activity or freeze (Code 33).
 If a bomb threat has been received/reported, state the location.
 All radio traffic will be restricted to emergency radio traffic only.
 The Dispatch Center and adjacent facilities will be notified. - 3.
 Ensure all visitors leave the building due to an emergency. - 4.
-The IC will notify the appropriate Jail Operations Lieutenant and Jail Operations Division Commander of the incident and advise that a search will be conducted.
-The IC will determine if any suspicious person(s) or activity had been detected within or outside the facility.
-The IC will take available personnel and conduct a search of the jail lobby and first floor, including the public restrooms and all other areas outside of security.
-A search of the area immediately surrounding the building will be conducted next.
-At the discretion of the IC, the search may be broadened to include the basement visiting area, restrooms, and any other areas deemed necessary.

 CHAPTER 2 ADMINISTRATIVE 221.
-Response t o Bomb Threats Page: 2 of 2 Revision Date: 01/2017 Review Date: 01/2019
+Response to Bomb Threats Page: 2 of 2 Revision Date: 01/2017 Review Date: 01/2019

-- 5. The IC may request, through the Dispatch Center, that two patrol cars be dispatched to the jail.
-One unit is to remain at the entrance to the jail at County Road.
-The second unit will be parked at the far end of the parking area, to remain there in the event the unit's radio is needed for communication purposes and/or Command Post. - 6.
-Upon being notified of the bomb threat, the Incident Commander will evaluate the request, if deemed necessary, have fire and rescue respond, and stand by in the event they are needed. - 7.
+- 6. Upon being notified of the bomb threat, the Incident Commander will evaluate the request, if deemed necessary, have fire and rescue respond, and stand by in the event they are needed. - 7.
 When the IC is satisfied that the facility is secure, he/she will announce, via the Main Control Room, that the emergency is over and place the jail back into normal operation.
 The IC will cause an incident report to be written.
 The IC will notify the Dispatch Center and have them release the patrol cars from their posts and notify them that it is clear. - 8.
 In the event a bomb is located or any other suspicious object, the Shift Commander will immediately notify the Dispatch Center and request that the Bomb Squad respond to handle the device.
 Immediate evacuation of affected areas will be the responsibility of the Shift Commander.
 The Jail Operations Division Commander will be notified as soon as possible (The same evacuation plan will be used as in case of a fire).